JohnMcKay/filmAnalysis/README.md

 # Data
 For now I'm testing out the python module <tt>tmdbsimple</tt>.
 Details can be had [here](https://pypi.org/project/tmdbsimple/).

+# Repository Design
+For both R and python, I've broken this repository into two: /development and /toolbox.
+The dev folder has my in-progress functions while /toolbox has the finalized code.

 # Progress
 * __10/04/2018__ Created repository and started testing <tt>tmdbsimple</tt>.